wassimans/algorithms-and-data-structures-in-rust/README.md

 Since it's known that implementing data structures and algorithms in a verbose language like *Rust* is a harder than using more expressive languages like *Python*, I think it's still a doable thing if we use *generics*, this will keep the compiler happy while giving us some freedom to skip some verbosity in our final code.

+## Patterns
+In **Rust**, generally, when we want to implement a custom data structure, we start with a **struct**, and then define custom functions or methods for that struct.

+In my implementations, I will try to use basic scalar, composite and collection data types provided by Rust in order to achieve maximum efficiency and compatibility.
+For example: we will use a *Vec* to implement our *Stack*.

 ## Stack
 - A *stack* is a *linear* data structure that contains an ordered collection of items.
 - New items are added or removed from the top in LIFO manner.